Opportunity For Improvement

 location, location, tunnel shot

 Pros: Best part about this course (for locals) is that it is centrally located in Eugene, and can be reached from most parts of town in 10 minutes or so.
 It's a fun little course, designed well given the constraints on land, and the seasonal restrictions due to the nearby concert venue parking situation.
 Good practice course, especially for mid-range and fairway.
+OB markers increase difficulty.
 I like the artificial turf pads, always had good footing on them.
 Has many alternate pin locations, including some new longer positions.
 Pay to play fee is very reasonable especially if you buy an annual pass.
 Course upkeep has continued to get better and more consistent with many beautification projects happening.
 On-site Pro shop, rental discs, snacks.

 Cons: The course is short, cramped in some sections, and does not have the kind of varied terrain or vegetation to make it great.
-The OB at times seems arbritrary.
-Many of the alternate pins offer little in terms of adding difficulty, complexity or interest; an extra 20 feet in a straight line might limit impacts but does nothing for play.
-Some of the newer, longer pin settings make safety an issue on a course with a few safety issues already,
+The OB at times seems arbitrary. .
+Some of the newer, longer pin settings make safety an issue on a course with a few safety issues already due to space available.